ruoxut/MissingBothXY/README.md

 # MissingBothXY
-Simulation code for Tan, R. (2022+).
+Simulation code for Tan, R. (2023).
 Nonparametric regression with nonignorable missing covariates and outcomes using bounded inverse weighting.
-Journal of Nonparametric Statistics.
+Journal of Nonparametric Statistics, 35, 927-946.

 To reproduce the simulation, run Simulation.m and Simulation_M.m files.
 Un/comment the corresponding lines to select a particular simulation setting.